Fashion

 Your Crash Course in Diamond Engagement Rings

 With proposal season quickly approaching, it's time to educate yourself on the basics of diamond engagement rings.
-Whether you are considering diamond engagement ring or open to other alternative engagement rings, it's important that you know these key facts about your potential bling bling.
-So here is your crash course in diamond engagement rings.
+Whether you are considering diamond engagement ring or open to other alternative engagement rings, it's important that you know these key facts about your potential bling.
+Consider this your crash course into the world of diamond engagement rings.

 Diamond Shapes